 Are You Falling Down the Compression Socks and Stockings Rabbit Hole Looking for the Best Solution?

-When you search “best treatment for varicose veins” on Google, all kinds of remedies show up on the search results pages, including tinctures, treatments, and the least invasive- compression stockings and socks.
+When you search “best treatment for varicose veins” or “best compression stockings for varicose veins” on Google, all kinds of remedies show up on the search results pages, including tinctures, treatments, and the least invasive- compression stockings and socks.
 Then before you know it, you are falling down the “compression stockings/compression socks” rabbit hole and researching all kinds of them trying to find the best, most effective pair.
 There you are, reading article after article hoping to compile the most accurate information you can find to figure out which pair to spend your money on.
 Well, we’re going to give you a break…since you landed here, we’re going to save you the fuss of going through 20 or 30 articles that are next on your list, because this is the best compression stockings/compression socks guide for you.

 First off… What Are Compression Stockings and Compression Socks?